timothyaveni/cs160-summer-2025-website/site/syllabus.md

 - In general, as a student, you'll have some responsibility to keep course staff in the loop on your needs outlined in the letter from the DSP office.
   For example, if you need an extension on an assignment, please let us know as soon as you are able; it's often not practical for us to accept and grade a surprise mass-submission of assignments right at the end of the semester, and this would typically not be within the scope of a DSP letter.

-For specific DSP-related communications, if you'd prefer not to make a private Edstem post to all of course staff, you can reach out directly to <span data-delta="DSP TA"><a href="mailto:rsha256@berkeley.edu">Rahul Shah</a></span>, the member of course staff responsible for DSP-related logistics this semester.
+For specific DSP-related communications, if you'd prefer not to make a private Edstem post to all of course staff, you can reach out directly to <span data-delta="DSP TA"><a href="mailto:james.smith@berkeley.edu">James Smith</a></span>, the member of course staff responsible for DSP-related logistics this semester.

 ## About you